Buildings Sector (main)

 The EPS supports multiple quality levels for building components.
 For the U.S. version of the simulator, there are only two quality levels: standard-compliant and rebate-qualifying.
 The structure that handles these quality levels, as well as the rebate policy, is shown in the following screenshot:

 When the rebate policy is disabled, "Fraction New Components by Quality Level" and "BAU Fraction of Components Sold by Quality Level" are the same, so there is no "Perc Change in Energy Use Due to Quality Level Shifting."
 When the rebate policy is enabled, specific market share changes by quality level occur, causing more components of higher quality levels and fewer components of low quality levels to be sold each year.
 The differences in energy use (to provide the same building services) are taken in as input data and typically relate to how the quality levels were defined.
-(In the U.S. dataset, we use standard-compliant components vs. Energy Star components to define our categories and set our energy use differences by quality level, due in part to the availability of data regarding Energy Star market shares, energy use, etc.)
+In the U.S. dataset, we use standard-compliant components vs. Energy Star components to define our categories and set our energy use differences by quality level, due in part to the availability of data regarding Energy Star market shares and energy use.

 The rebate program is a Boolean lever because only rebates of particular magnitudes have been studied in the literature.
 Typical rebate values represented by this lever are $50-100 for a clothes washer and $25-50 for a dishwasher or refrigerator.